-2.5 House of Quality
+Figure 1.
+House of Quality

-The House of Quality (HOQ), found in the Appendix, was an organized way to present the customer and engineering requirements, as well as the correlations between the two (Figure 1).
 The HOQ will continue to provide an organized way to begin evaluating any potential designs and existing devices for adherence to the project guidelines.
 Research on existing devices proved easier with an idea of what characteristics an anti-gravity system needed most.
-The relative technical importance (RTI) of each quality was ranked using values of one through ten were assigned to specify how strongly an engineering requirement was correlated to a customer requirement.
+Values of one through ten are evaluated to specify how strongly an engineering requirement is correlated to a customer requirement.
 Positive numbers denote a positive relationship while negative numbers signify a negative relationship.
-The absolute technical importance (ATI) incorporated the relative technical importance and the weights assigned by the client to highlight the most important qualities of the future product.
+Targets and tolerances were then created for our parameterized engineering requirements.
+Next steps for our HOQ include calculating Absolute Technical (ATI) and Relative Technical Importances (RTI).
+All progress has been approved with the capstone group and Dr. Winfree.
+With these tasks completed, team 10 is prepared to continue with making advancements and completing the HOQ.